plone/documentation/docs/backend/upgrading/troubleshooting.md

 ## Make the problem reproducible

-Before you go out and {doc}`ask for help </askforhelp>`, you should be able to describe your problem in such a way that others can reproduce it in their environment.
+Before you go out and [ask for help](https://docs.plone.org/askforhelp.html), you should be able to describe your problem in such a way that others can reproduce it in their environment.

 Reduce the problem to the smallest possible domain.
 Eliminate products and customizations that are not part of the problem.